withastro/astro.build/src/content/integrations/expressive-code-color-chips.md

 name: expressive-code-color-chips
 title: expressive-code-color-chips
 description: CSS color preview plugin for Expressive Code.
-Display a small sample of each CSS color in your code examples.
+Display a small sample of each CSS color in your syntax highlighted code examples.
 categories:
   - uncategorized
   - recent